CS340-21/oss/jlemon3.md

 ### Sprint 3
 The LZ4 exploit fix adds new code to `lz4.c` at line 1043.
 However, this new code is not present in Progression at the `ext/lz4/lz4.c` file.
 Therefore, the exploit has not been fixed in the project.

+### Sprint 4 and 5
+I have raised an issue in the repository ([#1 Update LZ4 library to remove heap buffer overflow vulnerability](https://github.com/LiamTyler/Progression/issues/1)) and created a new pull request with the appropriate changes ([#2 Fix off-by-one error in LZ4 to fix overflow vulnerability](https://github.com/LiamTyler/Progression/pull/2)).